alexirpan/alexirpan.github.io/research.md

 The research I've done hasn't led to publishable results, but it's not nothing.
 I'm still proud of it, and want to share it, in the off chance someone finds it neat.

-(Additionally, I haven't given up on academia just yet, so I need to signal my research capabilities in case I apply in the future.
+(I also haven't given up on academia just yet, so this page also signals my research capabilities in case I apply in the future.)

-This page is that signal.)
+Project list:

+- Clobbered for auto generated table of contents {:toc}

 ---------------------------------------------

 <p></p>

-**Exploring Boosted Neural Nets for Rubik's Cube Solving**
+# Exploring Boosted Neural Nets for Rubik's Cube Solving

 *Alex Irpan*